affilirator/thekitchen-pot/src/content/blog/best-hand-mixers.md

 It should be easy for you to clean your hand mixer as well as the attachments.
 This will give you easy maintenance time.

-## Best Hand Mixers - The Bottom Line
+## Best Hand Mixers – The Bottom Line

-If you’ve been struggling with mixing your ingredients using your bare hands, then it's time you considered purchasing the best hand mixer.
+If you’ve been struggling with mixing your ingredients using your bare hands, then it’s time you considered purchasing the best hand mixer.
 These small appliances are lightweight, for guaranteed ease of use.

 Also, your best hand mixers come with attachments that will ensure that you undertake complicated tasks with unmatched ease.
 This way, you can be sure that getting one will change your cooking/baking escapades for the better.